vartagg/urlblocks/doc/quickstart.rst

 Query string
 ------------

-The :attr:`~urlobject.URLObject.query` property is an instance of ``QueryString``, so you can access sub-attributes of that with richer representations of the query string:
+The :attr:`~urlobject.URLString.query` property is an instance of ``QueryString``, so you can access sub-attributes of that with richer representations of the query string: